Q. What is the mission and vision of the National Safety Council?

 A. The National Safety Council (NSC) is a nonprofit, non-governmental, international public service organization that promotes safety and health.
 Founded in 1913 and chartered by the U.S. Congress in 1953, the NSC"s mission is to educate, protect, and influence society to adopt safety practices that prevent and mitigate human suffering and economic losses at work in our homes and communities and on our roads and highways.

-The mission of the National Safety Council, Nebraska is to reduce the injuries and fatalities.
+The mission of the National Safety Council, Nebraska is to be Nebraska’s leading organization providing education and advocacy to reduce injuries and save lives.
 Unintentional injuries are the fifth leading cause of death and first for those ages one to forty-four.
 Because accidental injuries and deaths – whether from a car crash, fall, poisoning, choking, fire, drowning or suffocation are preventable, the Council’s safety education programs are designed to reduce the risk of injury by increasing awareness of how, when, where and to whom accidents occur, and by introducing behaviors proven to reduce injuries.

 Q. How long has the Council served Omaha?

 1924: The Omaha Safety Council was incorporated

 1935: The Omaha Safety Council became accredited by the National Safety Council and has received national accreditation annually since that time.

 1987: Name was changed to the Safety and Health Council of Greater Omaha

 1999: Moved into its headquarters building at 11620 M Circle

 2003: Name was changed to the National Safety Council, Greater Omaha Chapter